Lilla-Kavecsanszki/order-easy/README.md

 # Frameworks, Libraries, Programs & Technologies Used

 - [Miro](https://miro.com/) was used to create the flow charts
-- Github was used as the respository for the projects code after being pushed from Git
+- Github was used as the repository for the projects code after being pushed from Git
 - Git was used for version control by the Gitpod terminal to commit to Git and Push to GitHub; to create and edit all original code
 - Google Spreadsheets was used as the external data store for stock data used by the project